gbeltrao/squidex-docs/01-getting-started/03-installation.md

 These are the most important settings:

 * `urls:baseUrl`: The base url under which Squide is running.
-* `identity:adminEmail`: The email address of the admin user.
+* `identity:adminUser`: The email address of the admin user.
-* `identity:adminUser`: The password of the admin user (Must contain lowercase, uppercase letter, number and special character.)
+* `identity:adminPassword`: The password of the admin user (Must contain lowercase, uppercase letter, number and special character.)

 Set `identity:googleClient`, `identity:githubClient` and `identity:microsoftClient` to empty to disable authentication with third party providers.